5730 words, short story, REPRINT

 This story is also dedicated to all the grandmas and grandpas who, each morning, can be seen in the parks practicing taichi, twirling swords, singing opera, dancing, showing off their songbirds, painting, doing calligraphy, playing the accordion.
 You made me understand that living with an awareness of the closeness of death is nothing to be afraid of.]

-First published in Upgraded,
+Originally published in Upgraded,

 edited by Neil Clarke.